tbone-framework/TBone/docs/source/motivation.rst

 Minimum Opinions
 =================================

 TBone is an HTTP and Websocket agnostic framework.
-This means that developers can use either Sanic or Aiohttp as their http/websocket webserver based on their preferences.
+This means that developers can use either `Sanic <https://github.com/channelcat/sanic>`_ or `Aiohttp <https://github.com/aio-libs/aiohttp>`_ as their http/websocket webserver based on their preferences.
-TBone does not impose an application structure or even a configuration patters.
-So you can easily add TBone to your existing asnyc web applications without having to work too hard to fit it in.
+TBone does not impose an application structure or even a configuration pattern.
+So you can easily add TBone to your existing async web applications without having to work too hard to fit it in.

 Antipatterns